RetroPie/RetroPie-Docs/docs/Doom.md

 Go ahead and [Download The Darkest Hour](ftp://ftp.fu-berlin.de/pc/msdos/games/idgames/levels/doom2/Ports/d-f/darkhour.zip).
 Once downloaded, go ahead and extract it's contents to somewhere on your hard drive so that you know where to find it as we will come back to it here shortly.

 Next you will either want to SSH into your Pi, or drop out of EmulationStation using F4 on your keyboard.
-At the command line, type the following to navigate to your "ports" directory.
+At the command line, type the following to navigate to your `ports` directory.

 `cd /home/pi/RetroPie/roms/ports/`

- Next, let's create a directory called "zdoom".
+ Next, let's create a directory called `zdoom`.
 To do so, type the following:

 `mkdir zdoom`